voxel51/platform-sdk/examples/tf-models-segmenter-i2v/README.md

 gracefully handles any uncaught errors that are raised therein

-- `main.py`: the main executable for the analytic, which loads the model using the `eta.detectors.TFModelsSegmenter` interface, performs inference on each frame provided by the pre-processing container, and saves the resulting predictions as an `eta.core.video.VideoLabels` JSON file on disk
+- `main.py`: the main executable for the analytic, which loads the model using the `eta.detectors.TFModelsInstanceSegmenter` interface, performs inference on each frame provided by the pre-processing container, and saves the resulting predictions as an `eta.core.video.VideoLabels` JSON file on disk

 - `analytic.json`: the analytic JSON file for the analytic, which declares